Everest Base Camp Trek

 Answer: You can allocate US$ 08 – 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
 US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.

-- Discover the best Himalayan view in 360 deg angle from Syangeboche hill and from Kalapatthar.
+- Tallest mountain view in 360 deg angle from Syangeboche and from Kalapatthar view point.

-- Sherpa Buddhism, tallest monastery, Local sherpa and their life styles.
+- Sherpa Buddhism, ancient monastery, Local sherpa and their tradition.

 As the information stated above is just a guide and standard template what we provide you, however, the trip can be customized at your request to accommodate your specific requirements.
 Local politics, landslides, cancellation of local flights, weather, transport or a multitude of other factors that are beyond our control can result in a change of itinerary during on trip.